Weekend with Wim Hof – Breathing, Meditation, Mindset & Ice Baths

 After that we sat down with Wim and had a conversation about mindset.
-This is something that a mentor Tom Bilyeu has been drilling into me over the past year and I saw a lot of commonalities between the way they both think.
+This is something that Tom Bilyeu has drilled into me over the past year and I saw a lot of commonalities between the way they both think.

 For example the mind-set needed to climb everest like many challenges in life is one where you need to follow everything from start to finish not just half way.
 When going up everest Wim knew that only 15% of people die going up.
 The rest, on the decent.
 When we feel like we are achieving something or having hit a goal, it’s very easy to become unfocused and that’s where the trouble often unfolds.

 Staying committed from the initial stage all the way through to the objective completion is huge.

 Wim also talked about the idea of being the master of your own body and dispelling fear at all cost as an enemy.

 When you boil it down Wim’s method isn’t complex, actually it’s quite beautifully simple.